 Members

-Our membership at Payments Canada includes the Bank of Canada, domestic banks and authorized foreign banks and other deposit taking institutions.
-The amendments to the Canadian Payments Act in 2001 opened membership to life insurance companies, securities dealers, and money market mutual funds, among others.
-Payments Canada is funded by its membership, which stood at 110 at the end of 2022.
+Our membership at Payments Canada includes the Bank of Canada, domestic banks and authorized foreign banks, life insurance companies, securities dealers, money market mutual funds and other deposit taking institutions.
+Amendments to the Canadian Payments Act in 2025 opened membership to also include payment service providers as defined in the Retail Payment Activities Act, credit union locals that are members of a central, and clearing houses of systems designated under the Payments Clearing and Settlement Act.
+Payments Canada is funded by its membership, which stood at 111 at the end of 2025.

 Our participants are mandatory members (a duty required by the Canadian Payments Act) and non-mandatory or eligible members.
 Our mandatory members are all chartered banks operating in Canada and the Bank of Canada.
 Non-mandatory or eligible members are trust and loan companies, credit union centrals, life insurance companies, and federations of caisses populaires and other deposit-taking institutions.